splendo/kaluga/architecture/README.md

 ```

 To share data between navigating objects a `NavigationBundle` class can be passed via the `NavigationAction`.
-This Bundle supports all common data types as well as optionals, nested bundles and serializable objects.
+This bundle supports all common data types as well as optionals, nested bundles and serializable objects.
 Values can be extracted from the bundle given a known `NavigationSpecRow`.
-Note that it is possible to request a NavigationSpecRow not supported by the Bundle, which will result in a `NavigationBundleGetError`.
+Note that it is possible to request a navigationSpecRow not supported by the bundle, which will result in a `NavigationBundleGetError`.

 ```kotlin
 sealed class SomeSpecRow<V>(associatedType: NavigationBundleSpecType<V>) : NavigationBundleSpecRow<V>(associatedType) {